Uganda corporate bank account

 - Healy Consultants’ recommended banks in Uganda have no restrictions on the inflow or outflow of funds for remittances of profits, payments to third parties, capital gains, debt service and imported inputs or returns on intellectual property;

-- There are no government-imposed capital controls in Uganda at the present time.
+- There are no imposed capital controls in Uganda at the present time by the Central bank.